About | Ordering Books | Events | Home | |

 his white shirt gleaming, flashing as he turned, his feet

-never faltering, always near his partner’s
+never faltering, always near his partners

 but never touching, his face placid, confident.